-The Role of the Association in Promoting High Quality, Digital Learning
+1 The Role of the Association in Promoting High Quality, Digital Learning

-The development and implementation of high quality digital learning must be a top priority of NEA and its affiliates.
-The Representative Assembly, therefore, directs that NEA demonstrate its support of digital learning by providing leadership and sharing learning opportunities to develop and implement high quality digital learning that enhances instruction and improves student learning.
-The Representative Assembly strongly encourages NEA to do this work in the field of digital learning in partnership with trusted organizations and experts who can work at the national, state, and local levels to assist states, school districts, colleges and universities, and local associations in developing their capacity for high quality digital learning.
+2 The development and implementation of high quality digital learning must be a top priority of NEA

+3 and its affiliates.
+The Representative Assembly, therefore, directs that NEA demonstrate its support of

+4 digital learning by providing leadership and sharing learning opportunities to develop and implement

+5 high quality digital learning that enhances instruction and improves student learning.
+The Representative

+- 6 Assembly strongly encourages NEA to do this work in the field of digital learning in partnership with - 7 trusted organizations and experts who can work at the national, state, and local levels to assist states, - 8 school districts, colleges and universities, and local associations in developing their capacity for high 9 quality digital learning.

-The Representative Assembly also directs NEA to encourage its members and utilize their expertise to engage in professional learning that enhances their understanding of how to creatively and appropriately integrate digital tools and high quality digital learning into their instruction.
-Such professional learning should include sharing of expertise by members who can serve as valuable mentors and professional partners for other members who are new to digital instruction.
+10 The Representative Assembly also directs NEA to encourage its members and utilize their expertise to engage in professional learning that enhances their understanding of how to creatively and appropriately 11 should include sharing of expertise by members who can serve as valuable mentors and professional part-13 14 ners for other members who are new to digital instruction.